-

 Artist: Mark Thomas Gibson (American, b.
 1980)

-Gibson earned a BFA from Cooper Union, New York, and an MFA from Yale University, New Haven, CT.
-His work has been exhibited internationally, including in solo exhibitions at Rosenwald-Wolf Gallery, University of the Arts, Philadelphia; Fredericks & Freiser, New York; and Loyal in Stockholm; and in group shows at Paul Kasmin Gallery and Salon 94 in New York, among others.
+His work has been exhibited internationally, and his recent solo exhibitions include the following: Overture (The Berman Museum, Ursinus College, Collegeville, PA), Lineage (The Library Company of Philadelphia, PA), Whirligig!
+(Sikkema Jenkins & Co., New York, NY), and A Retelling (MOCAD, Detroit, MI).
+Recent group shows include Commemorations (Spruce Street Harbor Park, Philadelphia, PA), Striking (Lighting) Blue (Loyal Gallery, Stockholm, Sweden), and Retinal Hysteria (Venus Over Manhattan, New York, NY).
 His honors include a grant from the Foundation of Contemporary Arts and residencies at Flying Horse Print Shop, MacDowell, and Fountainhead.
-Gibson is currently an Assistant Professor of Painting at Tyler School of Art and Architecture at Temple University in Philadelphia, where he lives.
+Gibson is currently an Associate Professor and Program Head of Painting at Tyler School of Art and Architecture at Temple University in Philadelphia, where he lives.